Demian Voorhagen: Strategic Entrepreneurial Growth

 56:16.56 – Demian Voorhagen

-Yeah, yeah, I think that’s well said.yeah, so as we cut like we’re coming up on an hour here I think what would you like people to take from this and what I mean by that is so okay, cool like when I listen to you.as you’re trying to acquire more customers or clients or lead calls.
-Whatever the metric is that we’re going to use.partially why we’re doing this podcast is you’re practicing.
+Yeah, I think that’s well said.
+So as we cut like we’re coming up on an hour here, I think what would you like people to take from this and what I mean by that is so okay, cool.
+Like when I listen to you.
+As you’re trying to acquire more customers or clients or lead calls.
+Whatever the metric is that we’re going to use.
+Partially why we’re doing this podcast is you’re practicing.
 You’re practicing your messaging.
-You’re also.

 57:35.28 – Demian Voorhagen